Akhilesh-Pandey-Analyst/MBA---AI-in-Business/AI-Concepts/readme.md

 # AI Concepts
-This folder will contain notes and diagrams for AI and machine learning topics.
+This folder will contain notes and diagrams for AI Concepts, AI-eco system, data analysis machine & deep learning topics.